 About 13 percent of total criminal funds collected in the state relate to base bail and fines—about 70 percent of these funds go to the city in which the violation took place.
 The remaining collections fund court operations, the state’s general fund, county general funds, and a plethora of other state and local programs.
 About 33 percent of these funds support statewide court operations and a little over one-third of the collections are designated for county purposes.

-So, the next time the officer approaches your car and a ticket results, don’t be surprised when the ultimate bill is exponentially higher than the base fine.
+So, the next time the officer approaches your car and a ticket results, don’t be surprised when the final bill is exponentially higher than the base fine.
 While understanding how the total amount due was calculated will not ease the pain of having to pay, it should shed some light on how the amounts are calculated and where the funds go.
 To calculate the amount owed for a traffic infraction yourself, the 2018 Traffic Infraction Fixed Penalty Schedule is available online here.

 - The Judicial Council considers suggestions from its Traffic Advisory Committee and recommendations by the National Center for State Courts in establishing the bail schedule.